dynatrace-oss/progressiveDelivery-masterclass/walkthrough/opentelemetry.md

-#  Add OpenTelmetry to the app
+#  Add OpenTelemetry to the app

 Add the following code to the ``app.js`` file: